notadetraductor/notadetraductor/README.md

 - 👋 Hi, I’m @notadetraductor
 - 👀 I’m interested in translating and localizing
 - 🌱 I’m currently learning video game localization <3
-- 💞️ I’m looking to collaborate on mods
+- 💞️ I’m looking to collaborate on translating and localizing apps, video games and mods
 - 📫 How to reach me @notadetraducotr on twitter

 <!---